hschne/schienenzeppelin/README.md

 Schienenzeppelin also takes advantage of [Tailwind-Stimulus-Components](https://github.com/excid3/tailwindcss-stimulus-components) to provide interactive componenets (Dropdowns, Alerts...) out of the box.

 ### Backend

+Modern web apps need tons of functionality out of the box.
+Authentication, Authorization, APIs and much more.
+Schienenzeppelin comes with some basics to get you started quickly.

 #### Authentication